What is the stream trailer?

 How can I check out the stream trailer?

-The stream trailer can be checked out from USU - Logan only.
+The stream trailer in now located in Salt Lake City and managed by the Department of Environmental Quality.
+If you are interested in using the stream trailer, you may contact firstname.lastname@example.org to check on the availability.
 To haul the trailer you must have a full size pickup and a class 3, 4 or 5 trailer hitch.
 The trailer requires an outdoor power and water source at the destination.
-To reserve the stream trailer please contact us.

 Where can I find lesson plans or demonstrations for the stream trailer?